Classification of rank-one submanifolds: Acknowledgments

 \section{Acknowledgments}

-The author thanks Alexander Borisenko and the reference librarians both at Saint Petersburg State University and at TU Wien for valuable help in accessing reference \cite{ushakov1993}.
-Thanks also to: Ivan Izmestiev and Irina Markina, for help in translating parts of the same reference to English; Joseph O'Rourke, for posting the classification problem for flat hypersurfaces on MathOverflow \cite{orourke2011} and for helpful comments on the manuscript.
+The author thanks Alexander Borisenko and the reference librarians both at Saint Petersburg State University and at TU Wien for valuable help in accessing reference~\cite{ushakov1993}.
+Thanks also to Ivan Izmestiev and Irina Markina for help in translating parts of the same reference to English; and to Joseph O'Rourke, Ruy Tojeiro, and an anonymous referee for valuable comments on the manuscript.